Using a Hydraulic Bolt Tensioner: How It Works

 How to Use a Hydraulic Bolt Tensioner

 When selecting a hydraulic bolt tensioner for the work, you need to analyze the following aspects of the tensioning application.
-You should evaluate the bolt diameter, nut size, bolt grade, washer thickness, washer diameter, stud protrusion length that is free, and the bolt load requirement.
+You should evaluate the bolt diameter, nut size, bolt grade, washer thickness, washer diameter, stud protrusion length that is free and the bolt load requirement.
 Then you can review the hydraulic bolt tensioner's technical specifications to ensure that it will provide the appropriate hydraulic pressure to achieve the desired preload rate.

 Hydraulic Tensioner Steps

-- Place the bolt tensioner over the free section of the stud bolt until it comes into contact with the flange
+- Place the bolt tensioner over the free section of the stud bolt until it comes into contact with the flange.

-- Thread the tensioner's puller down onto each load cell so it is connected to the cylinder piston
+- Thread the tensioner's puller down onto each load cell so it is connected to the cylinder piston.

-- Each tensioner is connected together with the hydraulic hoses
+- Each tensioner is connected together with the hydraulic hoses.

-- Apply the specified hydraulic pressure to preload the stud bolt as it starts to stretch
+- Apply the specified hydraulic pressure to preload the stud bolt as it starts to stretch.

-- The tensioner will have a locking collar that will be turned using a tommy bar to push the nut on the joint
+- The tensioner will have a locking collar that will be turned using a tommy bar to push the nut on the joint.

-- Wind the nut down the joint's face until it is in place
+- Wind the nut down the joint's face until it is in place.

-- Release the pressure on the hydraulic bolt tensioner
+- Release the pressure on the hydraulic bolt tensioner.

 For some applications, two tensioning pressures will need to be applied because a hydraulic bolt tensioner will not be able to fit onto each bolt at the same time.
-So some of the bolts will be tensioned simultaneously and then the hydraulic bolt tensioners will be moved to the remaining bolts.
+Some of the bolts will be tensioned simultaneously and then the hydraulic bolt tensioners will be moved to the remaining bolts.